phipsonlab/NextClone/splintr.md

 adapter_3prime = "TGCTAATGCG"
 ```

-If your clone barcode is not 60 bp, change `barcode_length` above to 60.
+If your clone barcode is not 60 bp, change `barcode_length` above.

-The sequence for 5' and 3' adapter is from the original splintr protocol.
+The sequence for the 5' and 3' adapter is from the original splintr protocol.
-If you have asked for some customisation, you *probably* will need this as the sequence is determined by whoever made your library.
+If you have asked for some customisation, you *probably* will have to modify the sequence above.
+This sequence is determined by whoever made your library.
-You should ask them for the sequence.
+Thus you should ask them for the sequence.

 Then pull the github code in the `update_flexiplex_again` branch and run.